akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240213000000/index.md

 **ABSTRACT**
 In every enterprise database, administrators must define an access control policy that specifies which users have access to which assets.
 Access control straddles two worlds: policy (organization-level principles that define who should have access) and process (database-level primitives that actually implement the policy).
 Assessing and enforcing process compliance with a policy is a manual and ad-hoc task.
 This paper introduces a new paradigm for access control called Intent-Based Access Control for Databases (IBAC-DB).
 In IBAC-DB, access control policies are expressed more precisely using a novel format, the natural language access control matrix (NLACM).
 Database access control primitives are synthesized automatically from these NLACMs.
 These primitives can be used to generate new DB configurations and/or evaluate existing ones.
-This paper presents a reference architecture for an IBAC-DB interface, an initial implementation for PostgreSQL (which we call LLM4AC), and initial benchmarks that evaluate the accuracy and scope of such a system.
-We find that our chosen implementation, LLM4AC, vastly outperforms other baselines, achieving near-perfect F1 scores on our initial benchmarks.
+This paper presents a reference architecture for an IBAC-DB interface, an initial implementation for PostgreSQL (which we call LLM4AC), and initial <b>benchmarks</b> that evaluate the accuracy and scope of such a system.
+We find that our chosen implementation, LLM4AC, vastly outperforms other baselines, achieving near-perfect F1 scores on our initial <b>benchmarks.</b>

 {{</citation>}}